morozovaolga/OCR2HTML/README.en.md

 `pyspellchecker` can be added as another lightweight pass to catch rare typos that LanguageTool misses.

-Features:
+- Features:
-- Automatic cover generation with gradient from 3 harmonious colors and randomized pattern overlays
+- Automatic cover generation with a top block, divider stripe, and gradient-decorated lower block rendered in varying orientations
+- The `--cover-colors` option lets you pick the stripe, upper block, title, and lower gradient colors explicitly for both pipeline and standalone cover runs
 - Sections numbered starting from 1 (Section0001.xhtml, Section0002.xhtml, etc.)
 - Updated title page (Titul.xhtml) with new title and author
 - Updated table of contents (toc.ncx) with new sections